kasper-coding/solar_control/README.md

 * Some (Dupont-) Cables

 # Housing
 I designed a 3d Printable Housing for the electronics.
-(URL will follow)
+(See STL files)

 # Installation
 1) Change the the settings to match your needs.